francesbelleza/frances-website/README.md

-# Frances Belleza • Personal Portfolio & Blog
+# personal portfolio & blog

 this is the website i’m building to house my portfolio & blog (thoughts, ideas, and more!)